intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 archived on the RFC Editor website.

-The RSAB is responsible for considering comments received during a community call for comment.
+The RSAB is responsible for considering comments received during a community call for comments.
 If RSAB members conclude that such comments raise important issues that need to be addressed, they should do so by discussing those issues within the RSWG or (if the issues meet the criteria specified under Step 9 of {{workflow}})